 When Mr. Corri suggested to me his wish to have an opera written wherein the national melody of various kingdoms might effectually be introduced, and the progress of music traced, commencing in China and terminating in England, I considered the undertaking hazardous, and dreaded the innovation upon legitimate drama that must arise from the execution of such a plan; but on reflecting that good music has often had the power to soften even the heart of criticism, and by the exertion of its magic influence frequently obtained fo[r]giveness for incongruities and absurdities of a similar nature, I have ventured to throw myself on the mercy of the public.

 Cherry relinquishes his responsibility for this peculiar, unoperatic subject and pleads to the public for music to ‘soften’ any criticism directed at the quality of the drama.
 We might well agree with Cherry that Corri’s request to present the progress of music (from China to England) is not the most dramatically captivating subject.
 From the little we know about Cherry, he was better known for his acting at the Theatre Royal in Dublin and a 1802 debut at Drury Lane than for his play writing.
-He was not a prolific playwright, but The Travellers was one of two plays for the Drury Lane that was the most widely published.
+He was not a prolific playwright, though The Travellers was one of two works for the Drury Lane that was the published.

 In the prologue to the opera, Cherry outlines the destination of the Prince, going westward, from China to Turkey to England.
 In fact, the journey is described as music’s progress, with China and the origin of sound being a lyre: